Entering its 10th year in 2021, the Syrian crisis remains one of the worst humanitarian crises of our time.

 Together with Global Affairs Canada and Medair, Tearfund is providing Syrian refugees and vulnerable Lebanese with access to primary health care in the Bekaa Valley.

-There is a lack of access to health services and education surrounding maternal health.
-COVID-19, along with the Beirut explosion, has magnified Lebanon’s economic and political challenges, making it increasingly difficult to operate.
-There has also been an increasing number of attempts to target Syrian refugees that expose refugee families to a greater risk of exploitation (including child labour) and poverty.
+Lebanon lacks access to health services and education surrounding maternal health.
+COVID-19 and the Beirut explosion have magnified Lebanon’s economic and political challenges.
+An increasing number of attempts to target Syrian refugees has exposed families to a greater risk of exploitation (including child labour) and poverty.

 - Location: Bekaa Valley, Lebanon